Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces: Abstract

 \section{Abstract}

-We derive the weak elliptic Harnack inequality and the elliptic Harnack inequality for mixed local and nonlocal $p$-energy form on metric measure spaces.
-The proof relies on the Poincar\'e inequality, the cutoff Sobolev inequality, and some mild conditions on the jump measure.
-Our approach is based on the De Giorgi-Nash-Moser method, extending the corresponding result for Dirichlet forms without a killing part (the case $p=2$). .2cm {\it Keywords and phrases.} weak elliptic Harnack inequality, elliptic Harnack inequality, cutoff Sobolev inequality, Poincar\'e inequality, $p$-energy form, variational principle .2cm {\it 2020 Mathematics Subject Classification.} 30L15, 31C45, 31E05, 39B62, 46E36.
+In the context of metric measure spaces, we introduce an axiomatic formulation of mixed local and nonlocal $p$-energy forms.
+Within this framework, we use the Poincar\'{e} inequality, the cutoff Sobolev inequality, and mild assumptions on the jump measure to establish the weak and strong elliptic Harnack inequalities for such mixed forms.
+Our approach is based on the De Giorgi--Nash--Moser method and extends the corresponding results for Dirichlet forms without the killing part, as well as for mixed energy forms on Euclidean spaces.
+Some consequences of elliptic Harnack inequalities are discussed.